antonio-dsouza/antonio-dsouza/README.md

 - 📚 Learning about ReactJS and NextJS;

-- 🔭 I’m currently looking for a job in the technology field.
+- 🔭 I’m currently working as a junior programmer at La Salle University.

 - 💬 Ask me about everything, I always enjoy helping people.